FAIROOZ ADAMS, THE HAMILTONIAN REPUBLICAN

 When the neurological infrastructure is essentially formed and brain begins to function regularly, then that fetus has achieved personhood and his or her bodily autonomy becomes inviolable at twenty-three weeks.

 When the life of the mother is threatened due to a pregnancy, then the priority must be the life of the mother.
 The rationale is fairly straightforward.
 Let us begin with the assumption that all human life is of equal value.
 Even for this reason the life of the mother has a greater cause for being saved.
 The destruction of the fetus may affect the pregnant mother and perhaps a few others, but not many.
 Meanwhile the death of the mother will affect all of her loved ones, friends and family.
 The death of the fetus will have a much more limited impact than the life of the mother.
 Thus even after a fetus achieves bodily autonomy, exceptions can still be made for the life of the mother.

 While ultimately wrong to try to eliminate abortion entirely, the staunchest pro-life advocates are correct in one thing: there is a logical inconsistency in arguing life begins at conception yet the value of a life is diminished should it come about due to rape or incest.
 For that reason, pregnancies resulting as a consequence of rape or incest may be terminated in the first five or so months, but only the life of the mother will be sufficient reason to terminate a pregnancy once the fetus is alive.

-There must be no illusions that this argument will be final, indeed similar arguments have been made in the past.
+There must be no illusions that this argument will be final.
 Nevertheless, this is the most rational approach to answering the deepest and one of the most fraught questions that can be asked: what is the beginning of life?